gertjanklein/copy-iris-items/README.md

 not XML.
 The encoding used is UTF-8, except for CSP items not recognised by IRIS as text (and, obviously, binary files like images); these are saved as-is.

-This application uses part of the Atelier API that is used for the same purpose by InterSystems Atelier.
+The application is a Python (3.7) script, and uses only the Python standard library.
+It uses part of the Atelier API that is used for the same purpose by InterSystems Atelier.